If a factory is not listed as a U.S. importer of cigars, it's unlikely the factory will have to file any paperwork with FDA.

 While some product has been delayed by customs, there is little to no evidence indicating FDA has begun to crack down on non-compliant product.

-- No. FDA specifically states these regulation "does not ban cigar trade shows."
-FDA believes that 60 percent of cigars will be grandfathered.
+No. FDA specifically states this regulation "does not ban cigar trade shows."
 (Final Regulatory Impact Analysis, 49)

 In addition, there have been a number of lawsuits filed by different e-cigarette companies regarding the deeming regulations.